-- 2 Select DVD or USB Flash from the drop-down list, depending on the type of external media you want to use. - 3 Check the Information area of the dialog box to determine the number of DVDs you will need and/or the minimum amount of storage space required for copying your system's recovery files to USB flash drive(s).

-- 4 Do one of the following: - If you are copying files to DVD, insert a blank DVD into the optical disc drive. - If you are copying files to a USB flash drive, connect a USB flash drive of the required minimum capacity (as specified in the TOSHIBA Recovery Media Creator utility) to your computer.
+- 3 Check the Information area of the dialog box to determine the number of DVDs you will need and/or the minimum amount of storage space required for copying your system's recovery files to USB flash drive(s). - 4 Do one of the following: - If you are copying files to DVD, insert a blank DVD into the optical disc drive. - If you are copying files to a USB flash drive, connect a USB flash drive of the required minimum capacity (as specified in the TOSHIBA Recovery Media Creator utility) to your computer.

-All information stored on your DVDs or USB flash drive(s) will be erased during the process of creating the recovery media.
+All information stored on your DVDs or USB flash drive(s) will be erased during the process of creating the recovery DVDs/media.
 Be sure to save the information stored on your external media to another storage device before executing this procedure, or use blank media.